Skip to content

-Social media KPIs directly impact revenue, customer acquisition, and long-term brand growth.
+Social media KPIs help teams connect platform activity with revenue, customer acquisition, and long-term brand goals.

-For example, a post can reach 500,000 views and drive zero sales, so numbers rise, but results do not.
+For example, a post can reach 500,000 views and drive zero sales.
+The visible numbers rise, but the business result does not.

 This happens because KPIs are treated as universal truths instead of signals tied to a specific goal.